Building a Foundation in Biology and Earth Science

 The Department of Biology and Earth Science also prepares you for careers in biology, plant science, molecular biology, environmental science, earth science, and various medical fields.

-We offer majors in Biology and Environmental Science and minors in Biology, Earth Science and Environmental Studies.
+We offer majors in Biology and Environmental Science and minors in Biology, Earth Science and Sustainability Studies.
 Our department also supports course offerings in the Biochemistry and Molecular Biology major.
 You may also want to explore Otterbein's new Sustainability Studies major.
 Read more about our Majors and Minors.
-Learn more about the Environmental Studies program.
+Learn more about the Sustainability Studies program.

 Otterbein has partnered with the Columbus Zoo and Aquarium and the Ohio Wildlife Center to offer a new major in Zoo and Conservation Science starting in fall 2012.
 With both B.A. and B.S. degree options, this unique major will teach students the skills that zoos and other wildlife conservation organizations are looking for in an ideal employee.
 Learn more.